MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/linux-custom-image-provisioning-errors.md

 ## Resolution for upload errors

-To resolve these errors, upload the original VHD, available on premises, with the same setting as that for the OS (generalized/specialized).
-To upload as generalized, remember to run -deprovision first.
+To resolve these errors, upload the original VHD from your on-premises environment using the same setting as the operating system (generalized or specialized).
+If you are uploading it as generalized, make sure to run the `-deprovision` command first.

 ## Capture errors

 **N<sup>3</sup>:** If the OS is Linux generalized, and it is captured as specialized, you will get a provisioning timeout error because the original VM is not usable as it is marked as generalized.

-**N<sup>4</sup>:** If the OS is Linux specialized, and it is captured as generalized, you will get a provisioning failure error because the new VM is running with the original computer name, username and password.
-Also, the original VM is not usable because it is marked as specialized.
+**N<sup>4</sup>:** If the OS is a Linux specialized and it is captured as generalized, you will get a provisioning failure error because the new virtual machine will retain the original computer name, username, and password.
+Additionally, the original virtual machine will become unusable as it will be marked as specialized.

 ### Resolution for capture errors

 To resolve these errors, delete the current image from the portal, and [recapture it from the current VHDs](/azure/virtual-machines/linux/capture-image) with the same setting as that for the OS (generalized/specialized).

 <details>
-  <summary>Creating an image to prepare for upload</summary>
+  <summary>How to capture an image to prepare for upload</summary>

 ## Prerequisites
 - Access to the Linux machine whose disk you want to image.